Updated post: 14/04/19 | April 2019

 - To get some ideas of what to do In Bern, check out this blog post.

-- I travelled around Switzerland on an Interrail Pass.
+- I travelled around Switzerland by rail on a Global Interrail Pass.
 This cost approx 600 USD for ten days first-class travel within a month.
 With the high cost of rail travel in Switzerland, an Interrail / Eurail Pass or a Swiss Pass (or regional travel pass) is a gift that keeps on giving.

 Have you visited the Bernese Oberland?
 If so, where would you recommend visiting?
 Please do share your thoughts in the comments section below.
 And if you have found this post helpful, I would be so grateful if you could take a minute to pin it or share on social media.